vespertide

 SHOULD DO

-1. Use enums for status/category fields - Prefer over text + CHECK
+- Use enums for status/category fields (prefer over text + CHECK)

-2. Use integer enums for expandable sets - No migration needed for new values
+- Use integer enums for expandable value sets (no migration needed)

 MUST NOT DO